Copyright © Johnson County Emergency Management. All Rights Reserved.

 A Johnson County a court order was signed January 19th, 1989 by Presiding Commissioner, Ray Maring, hereby creating within and for the territory of Johnson County Missouri an Emergency Management organization functioning in accordance with RSMo Chapter 44.

-Our office is responsible for all unincorporated areas of Johnson County, although we work very closely with the cities of Warrensburg, Holden, Centerview, Chilhowee, Kingsville, Leeton and Knob Noster as well as Whiteman Air Force Base.
+Our office is responsible for all unincorporated areas of Johnson County including the city of Leeton, although we work very closely with the cities of Warrensburg, Holden, Centerview, Chilhowee, Kingsville, and Knob Noster as well as Whiteman Air Force Base.

-Our office is served by three full-time employees, with salaries and benefits being partially funded via the federal Emergency Management Performance Grant (EMPG); along with one part-time employee via the AARP Foundation and approximately thirty-five volunteers.
+Our office is served by three full-time employees, with salaries and benefits being partially funded via the federal Emergency Management Performance Grant (EMPG); along with one part-time employee, and 55 active volunteers.